 Whether you had one too many drinks at happy hour or left a party after drinking with friends, if you were pulled over, you could be facing charges for driving while intoxicated (DWI).
 In Texas, if you are convicted, the DWI will stay on your record for the rest of your life.

-At the law office of Frank Long, Attorney at Law, we fight for clients who are facing DWI charges and work to minimize their sentence and protect their record.
+At the law office of Frank Long, Attorney at Law, attorney Frank Long fights for clients who are facing DWI charges and works to minimize their sentence and protect their record.

 You can be charged with a DWI if your BAC is .08 or higher.
 You can also be charged if your BAC is lower than .08 or if you have refused a breath or blood test.
-In some cases, the state may attempt to prove that the amount of alcohol you had was enough to impair you, or that a combination of drugs and alcohol was enough to make you lose your ability to drive.
+In some cases, the state may attempt to prove that the amount of alcohol you had was enough to impair you or that a combination of drugs and alcohol was enough to make you lose your ability to drive.

 If charged with a DWI, your license could be suspended even if you are not convicted.
 You have 15 days to request an ALR hearing to get it back, or get an occupational license – also called a temporary license – in its place.
-We will aggressively represent you in your license suspension hearing.
+Attorney Long will aggressively represent you in your license suspension hearing.

 If you are under 21 and get pulled over for drinking and driving, you could be charged with a DUI (driving under the influence) if the officer can detect or smell any alcohol on you – even if you do not appear impaired.

 Because a DUI conviction can result in a suspended license, it is important to work with a lawyer who can offer you the legal counsel you need to fight those charges.